 The romantic garden

-The asset of the house is the garden,
+The asset of the house is the garden

-what an immense variety of flowers plants and scents.
+with an immense variety of flowers plants and scents.

 The mediterranean garden